FocusSpotFinder/FocusSpotFinder/README.md

 4. Copy the project link from the GitHub page or enter the following link in the URL field: https://github.com/FocusSpotFinder/FocusSpotFinder.git
 5. Click on Clone
 6. Or download the project from GitHub as a zip file, extract it and open the project in Android Studio
+7. Open pubspec.yaml file and click on "Pub get"

 To run Focus Spot Finder on iOS simulator:
 1. Install XCode from AppStore through: https://apps.apple.com/us/app/xcode/id497799835?mt=12